bahrus/litter-g/README.md

 ```

 As you can see, the "import" attribute should match the constant specified in document.head.
 This will allow you to pick where the imports should come from.

+This strategy may be revisited as package maps gains momentum.